Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 ### There's a reboot during boot
-This happens when any prop is set during the late_start service boot stage.
-A soft reboot is necessary to properly load the new prop values.
+This happens when any prop is set during the late_start service boot stage and the soft reboot option is enabled.
+A soft reboot can sometime be necessary to properly load the new prop values, but also has the potential for causing issues on some devices.

 ### The screen goes black momentarily at boot
-See the section directly above.
+See the section directly above about an additional reboot.
+Same thing.

 ### The Play Store is "uncertified"